 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
-This is the first page of Cancer.Net’s Guide to Male Breast Cancer.
+This is the first page of Cancer.Net’s Guide to Breast Cancer in Men.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

-The breast is mainly composed of fatty tissue.
+The breast is mostly made up of fatty tissue.
 Within this tissue is a network of lobes, which are made up of tiny, tube-like structures called lobules that contain milk glands.
-Tiny ducts connect the glands, lobules, and lobes to the nipple, located in the middle of the areola (darker area that surrounds the nipple of the breast).
+Tiny ducts connect the glands, lobules, and lobes to the nipple, located in the middle of the areola, which is the darker area that surrounds the nipple of the breast.
 Blood and lymph vessels run throughout the breast; blood nourishes the cells, and the lymph system drains bodily waste products.
-The lymph vessels connect to lymph nodes, which are tiny, bean-shaped organs that normally help fight infection.
+The lymph vessels connect to lymph nodes, the tiny, bean-shaped organs that help fight infection.

 The main types of breast cancer are the same for men and women.
-Most breast cancer cases start in the ducts or lobes.
+Most breast cancers start in the ducts or lobes.
 Almost 75% of all breast cancers begin in the cells lining the milk ducts and are called ductal carcinomas.
-Approximately 25% of male breast cancers are lobular carcinoma (cancer that begins in the lobules).
+Approximately 25% breast cancers in men are lobular carcinoma, which begins in the lobules.

 A type of breast cancer that has spread outside of the duct and into the surrounding tissue is called invasive or infiltrating carcinoma.
-The majority of male breast cancer cases are infiltrating ductal carcinomas (IDC).
+The majority of men with breast cancer have infiltrating ductal carcinomas (IDC).

 Disease that has not spread is called in situ, meaning "in place."
 Ductal carcinoma in situ (DCIS) is the most common type of in situ breast cancer, but it is uncommon in men.

-Inflammatory breast cancer makes up about 1% to 5% of all breast cancers.
-Paget's disease of the nipple begins in the ducts, but spreads to the skin of the nipple.
+Other types of breast cancer include Paget's disease of the nipple, which begins in the ducts but spreads to the skin of the nipple.
 Paget’s disease is more common in men than in women.
-Other, less common subtypes of breast cancer include medullary, mucinous, tubular, or papillary.
+Another type is inflammatory breast cancer , which makes up about 1% to 5% of all breast cancers; this type is rare in men.
+Less common subtypes of breast cancer include medullary, mucinous, tubular, or papillary.